gerald1248/stateful-kubernetes-slides/slides.md

 The operator pattern is set to thrive because software companies and second-tier cloud vendors depend on it

-Of all the large, distributed systems found in modern application architectures, only Kubernetes promises a huge reduction in complexity in return
+Of all the large, distributed systems found in modern application architectures, only Kubernetes promises a significant reduction in complexity in return

 # THANK YOU {bgcss=tw-colorful .light-on-dark}